Tips and tricks Best practice guides, FAQ & more

 In that way, you could argue that human and automated testing live in symbiosis – a mutually beneficial type of co-existence.

-We have an in-depth blog post about test automation that will give you much more insight into what automation can and cannot do for testing if you’re interested, but the essence of it all is that there will always be areas of automated testing that require a ‘human touch’ and equally so will there be areas of human testing that can benefit from being partially automated.
+There will always be areas of automated testing that require a ‘human touch’ and equally so will there be areas of human testing that can benefit from being partially automated.

 So the answer to the question of how automation contributes to testing is that it helps free up resources and minimize time spent on things that automation robots might as well be doing, so that humans can spend more time on things that robots cannot do.

 And that’s about as close as we’ll get to a general answer.
-The type and degree of actual contribution depends on what it is you’re testing.
+The type and degree of actual contribution depend on what it is you’re testing.
 It’s a matter of understanding the problems in the context they need to be solved and then seeking out the best technology to solve that problem.

-Now that we’ve established what role automation plays in testing, next question to answer is how AI contributes to test automation.
+Now that we’ve established what role automation plays in testing, the next question to answer is how AI contributes to test automation.

 The purpose of AI is to replicate what humans do at a cognitive level.
 ‘Real’ artificial intelligence means that a robot is programmed to think, do, or say as a human being.